How to Install FTDI Drivers

 In the Export dialog, select Application as the File Format.
 You can choose any name for the application.

 You should now have an automated Apple Script icon to use on your Mac.
-With the Apple drivers uninstalled, you may return to the top of this section and install the FTDI drivers as needed.
+With the Apple supplied Drivers uninstalled, you may return to the top of this section and install the FTDI VCP Driver as needed.
 Repeat this process for any other FTDI devices you are using.
 You may need to repeat this every time you restart your computer.

-If you receive this error, it means that the driver has been uninstalled already, and you will need to install the FTDI drivers, as stated above.
+If you receive this error, it means that the driver has been uninstalled already, and you will need to install the FTDI VCP Driver, as stated above.